 The AcademiaNet database provides profiles of excellent female academics from all disciplines and thus makes women more visible.

-The Kunsthistorisches Institut in Florenz strives to improve the compatibility of career and family, for example with models for flexitime and teleworking.
-Solutions in the areas of childcare and Eldercare can also be accessed via the Max Planck Society's family service.
+The Kunsthistorisches Institut in Florenz strives to improve the compatibility of work and family, for example with models for flexitime and teleworking.
+Solutions in the areas of childcare and eldercare can also be accessed via the Max Planck Society's family service.

 In the event of pregnancy and birth, employment contracts – in principle including fixed-term contracts – can be extended.
 For details of nurseries and schools in Florence, and information on childcare options for school-age children during the summer holidays, please contact the Gender Equality Officers.
 Financial allowances are paid towards the costs of childcare during lectures and work-related trips.
 The Institute is planning to create a parent-and-child room.
 The corresponding building is currently in the process of renovation and conversion.

 The Max-Planck-Gesellschaft works with the company pme Familenservice.
 The Homecare-Eldercare service is available to employees of the Kunsthistorisches Institut in Florenz with parents needing care in Germany.
 The Max Planck Society assumes the costs of advice and the arrangement of individual care solutions, but not the costs of care itself.